Flight-Free-UK/flight_free_uk_website/source/posts/destination-europe.html.markdown

 Everywhere you look in Berlin, you can feel the true weight of this city’s tumultuous past.
 To see what remains of the Berlin wall, visit the [Bornholmer Straße](https://www.berlin.de/mauer/en/sites/former-checkpoints/bornholmer-strasse/) border crossing (the first border to open on 9 November 1989), [Checkpoint Charlie](https://www.visitberlin.de/en/checkpoint-charlie) or the 1.3 km East Side Gallery, painted by 118 artists from 21 countries.

-[Mauerpark](https://www.berlin.de/en/shopping/markets-and-flea-markets/1998222-2983302-flea-market-at-mauerpark.en.html) also contains a remnant of the wall; amble around the flea market in the park on Sundays for old records, instruments and bicycles, and if you’re brave enough, perform your favourite karaoke song in front of a couple hundred people in the amphitheatre!
+[Mauerpark](https://www.berlin.de/en/shopping/markets-and-flea-markets/1998222-2983302-flea-market-at-mauerpark.en.html) also contains a remnant of the wall; amble around the flea market in the park on Sundays for old records, instruments and bicycles, and if you’re brave enough, perform your favourite karaoke song in front of a couple of hundred people in the amphitheatre!

 #### Getting there